Handicraft: Handicraft production

-Handicraft production is a small–scale production of products using manual labor.
+Handicraft production or craft production is a small–scale production of products using manual labor.
 It was especially common in the Middle Ages, during the era of the Industrial Revolution it was mainly supplanted by mass production, however, it still exists for the production of goods such as luxury goods.
 The "handmade effect" is a phenomenon where consumers exhibit a preference for products that are crafted by human labor rather than produced through automated or robotic processes.
 This preference is particularly pronounced for products with higher symbolic value, where expressing one's beliefs and personality holds greater significance.
 Consumers, especially in contexts emphasizing symbolic consumption, have a stronger motivation for uniqueness and associate human labor more closely with product uniqueness.
 In product categories where mechanical production is common, consumers are more attracted to products labeled as handmade.
 The positive handmade effect on product attractiveness is driven, in large part, by the perception that handmade products symbolically "contain love."
 The handmade effect is influenced by two key factors.
 Firstly, consumers express stronger intentions to purchase handmade products when buying gifts for loved ones, compared to more distant recipients.
 Secondly, they are willing to pay a higher price for handmade gifts when the purchase is motivated by the desire to convey love rather than simply acquiring the best-performing product.

 The handicraft method of production has been used by people since ancient times.
 Initially, people engaged in handicraft production aimed to satisfy the needs of their own economy, however, with the development of commodity–money relations, an increasing number of goods produced by them began to be supplied to the market.
 Mostly these were household products: dishes, furniture, jewelry, souvenirs, clothes, shoes.
 However, over time, other goods, such as weapons, began to go on sale.

 In pre–revolutionary Russia, handicraft production was quite widespread: about 30% of all manufactured products were produced by handicraft methods.
 Products were sold at fairs, and barter exchange was widespread.
 With the beginning of industrialisation and collectivization of the Soviet Union, the handicraft mode of production was declared "the highest degree of oppression of the working people" and ceased to exist in almost all spheres of the Soviet economy except on an informal basis.

 Some state economies, such as that of Vietnam, are largely based on handicraft production.
 For example, in the 1950s in North Vietnam, there were more than 100,000 handicraft enterprises.
 In the early 1970s, even before the end of the war, handicraft production provided about half of all the products of the local industry and almost a third of the total industrial production of the republic.
 By 1977, after the reunification of Vietnam, there were 700,000 handicraftsmen in South Vietnam.

 Handicraft production in Nepal withstands competition with industrial production and foreign goods, which is explained not only by economic and natural–geographical factors, but also by the support and encouragement of the handicraft industry from the state.